Nam Jim Jaew – Thai BBQ Dipping Sauce

 Instructions

-• Add toasted rice powder, chili flakes, shallot and cilantro.
-Mix well.
+• Stir in the toasted rice powder, chili flakes, shallot, and cilantro until well combined.

-• Enjoy Nam Jim Jaew with your favorite dishes.
+• Serve Nam Jim Jaew with your favorite grilled meats or sticky rice!

 add chili flakes